Rate this page:

 Annotations enable integrations to highlight specific lines to display data from the result of an analysis.
 It is assumed that reporters will do an analysis on the source branch of a pull request, and as such might find issues on lines and files that aren't change by the pull request author.
 Because of this, only annotations that are on lines that have been changed in a pull request are displayed.
 Annotations can also be created on line 0 which will be displayed as a file level annotation on any file that has been modified.

 After the report is created, up to 1000 annotations can be added to the report.
-This property is configurable at an instance level.
+This number can be configured at the instance level by setting the property .
 If the request would result in more than the maximum number of annotations being stored then the entire request is rejected and no new annotations are stored.

 It is worth considering the behavior of the tool adding annotations to a report, as behavior such as re-running a build could result in duplicate annotations being created.
 In scenarios where this is an option we recommend that all the annotations are first deleted in bulk before new ones are created.